In Person Learning FAQ

 Please click this link for a description of the symptom/exposure/confirmed case protocol.
 The protocols are based on the Center for Disease Control and Illinois Department of Public Health's guidance.

 Will visitors be permitted in the school buildings?

-Unscheduled or non-essential visitors and guests will not be allowed in the school buildings.
-Visitors with appointments will self-certify prior to entering the school buildings.
+Unscheduled or non-essential visitors and guests will be limited in the school buildings.
+Visitors with appointments should ensure they are symptom free prior to entering the school buildings.

 What if I have additional questions?

 We ask for your patience as we work through the details of planning for the fall.
 Please be sure to visit the Return to School FAQ often as it is updated daily to reflect new information as it becomes available.
 If you have feedback or questions for the District, please email firstname.lastname@example.org.
 Thank you!